Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Introduction

-Autonomous vehicles (AVs) are projected to enter our society in the very near future, with full adoption in select areas expected as early as 2050 \cite{Wadud2016}.
-A recent study further estimated that fuel consumption in the U.S. could decrease as much as 40\% or \textit{increase} as much as 100\% once autonomous fleets of vehicles are rolled out onto the streets \cite{Wadud2016}, potentially exacerbating the 28\% of energy consumption that is already due to transportation in the US \cite{US2016}.
-These factors include incorporation of platooning and eco-driving practices, vehicle right-sizing, induced demand, travel cost reduction, and new mobility user groups.
-As such, computational tools are needed with which to design, study, and control these complex large-scale robotic systems.
+Autonomous vehicles (AVs) are projected to enter society in the very near future, with full adoption in select areas expected as early as 2050~\cite{Wadud2016}.
+However, the uncertainty in potential impacts is vast.
+A recent study estimated that fuel consumption in the U.S. could decrease as much as 40\% or \textit{increase} as much as 100\% once autonomous fleets of vehicles are rolled out~\cite{Wadud2016}, potentially exacerbating the 28\% of energy consumption that is attributed to transportation in the US~\cite{US2016}.
+As such, computational tools are needed for the design, study, and control of these complex, large-scale robotic systems.

-Existing tools are largely limited to commonly studied cases where AVs are few enough to not affect the environment \cite{thrun2006stanley, buehler2009darpa, Spieser2014}, such as the surrounding traffic dynamics, or so many as to reduce the problem to primarily one of coordination \cite{Dresner2008, Horn2013, Miculescu2016}.
+Existing tools are largely limited to two commonly studied regimes: where AVs are few enough as to not affect the surrounding traffic dynamics~\cite{thrun2006stanley, buehler2009darpa, Spieser2014}, or so ubiquitous as to become a coordination problem~\cite{Dresner2008, Horn2013, miculescu2019polling}.
 For clarity, we refer to these as the \textit{isolated autonomy} and \textit{full autonomy} cases, respectively.
 At the same time, the intermediate regime, which is the long and arduous transition from no (or few) AVs to full adoption, is poorly understood.
 We term this intermediate regime \textit{mixed autonomy}.
 The understanding of mixed autonomy is crucial for the design of suitable vehicle controllers, efficient transportation systems, sustainable urban planning, and public policy in the advent of AVs.
-This article focuses on autonomous vehicles, which we expect to be among the first of robotic systems to enter and widely affect existing societal systems.
+This article focuses on autonomous vehicles, which we expect to be among the first robotic systems to enter and widely affect existing societal systems.
 Additional highly anticipated robotic systems, which may benefit from similar techniques as presented in this article, include aerial vehicles, household robotics, automated personal assistants, and additional infrastructure systems.